mmb-irb/MDDB-workflow/docs/source/input.rst

 ``multimeric``
 ~~~~~~~~~~~~~~

-Set if we have any multimeric form
+Set if we have any multimeric form:
-e.g. monomer, dimer, trimer
+monomer, dimer, trimer...
-This field was requested by the referees
+This field was requested by the referees.
-Its only use for now is as a parameter in project queries
+Its only use for now is as a parameter in project queries.

 .. tip::
- Esto es provisional, lo suyo sería automatizarlo
+ Esto es provisional, lo suyo sería automatizarlo.